 Explore the many art galleries scattered all over the city.
 Laguna Beach is famous for its incredible fine art installments and galleries.
-Whether you choose to go to a museum or go looking for your next piece of artwork for your home, there is something sure to speak to you in Laguna Beach.
+Whether you go to a museum or look for your next piece of artwork for your home, there is something sure to speak to you in Laguna Beach.

 - What is Travel Insurance?
 Here is the Definition + Examples